 For many women, achieving a lean midsection is no easy feat.
 Men and women’s muscles aren’t significantly different, but women tend to be wider through the pelvis and have a longer waist.
 This can make it challenging to get flat, firm abs.

-The external obliques are the muscles in your sides that you can feel just beneath your arms, along your ribcage.
+muscles in your sides that you can feel just beneath your arms, along your

 To properly target and tone all four muscle groups, it’s important to perform a range of stabilization exercises.
 Training these core muscles will also stabilize your spine and pelvis to improve your posture and reduce or avoid back pain.

-You can make this exercise harder by lifting one leg before walking out your hands.
+You can make this exercise harder by lifting one leg before walking your hands out.

 Using your arms and legs in this exercise adds intensity and resistance.